 Despite predominantly being about eccentric inventor Allie Fox, son Charlie (River Phoenix) steers the narrative.
 His voiceover frames the film, giving us very different insights into Fox Snr at the beginning and end – from idealised dad to tyrant.

-Seeing the film as Charlie’s story explains why Allie and Reverend Spellgood have opposing beliefs yet at times are almost the same person:
+Seeing the film as Charlie’s story explains why Allie and Reverend Spellgood have opposing beliefs yet at times are painted as almost the same person:

 - Both are well versed in the Bible (Allie’s knowledge actually surpasses Spellgood’s)

 - Allie, like Spellgood, imposes his own ideas of civilisation on the jungle.
-Each gathers a congregation of natives to build their homes / churches under the promise of paradise
+Each gathers a congregation of natives to build their homes and churches under the promise of paradise

-- Both call their wives by their functional title: “mother”; Helen Mirren’s character doesn’t have any name other than this
+- Both call their wives by their functional title: “mother” (Helen Mirren’s character doesn’t have any other name)

 - The locals call both men “father”